WolffM/hadoku_site/docs/archive/2025-11-06-refactoring-plan.md

 // It was used to migrate from old userId-based storage to sessionId-based storage
 // Clients should use session handshake instead app.post('/task/api/migrate-userid', async (c) => {
-    return c.json({
+  return c.json(
+    {
+      error:
-        error: 'This endpoint is deprecated.
+        'This endpoint is deprecated.
 Please use session handshake instead.',
       deprecated: true,
       version: '3.0.39+',
+      migrateInstructions:
-        migrateInstructions: 'Use POST /task/api/session/handshake with your userId' }, 410);
+        'Use POST /task/api/session/handshake with your userId',
+    },
+    410
+  );
 });
 ```

 **Analysis:**

 - Returns 410 Gone (correct HTTP status)
 - Clear deprecation message
 - Instructs users on migration path

 **Recommendation:**

 - If no clients are using it (check logs): ✅ **REMOVE**
 - If still getting requests: ⏳ **Keep for 1-2 more months**, then remove
 - Add monitoring to track usage before removal